 Skip to content

-Wallarm eBPF-Based Solution (Beta Version)
+Wallarm eBPF-Based Solution (Beta)

-Wallarm offers a beta version of its eBPF-based security solution that leverages the power of the Linux kernel and seamlessly integrates with Kubernetes environments.
+Wallarm offers an eBPF-based security solution that leverages the power of the Linux kernel and seamlessly integrates with Kubernetes environments.
+The solution requires no changes to your application code and provides fast time-to-value for API Discovery β€” automatically building your API inventory based on real traffic.
 This article explains how to use and deploy the solution using the Helm chart.

 Traffic flow